anu-maker-club/newsletter/README.md

 will be loaded into an email client and sent to members of the Maker Club by whoever ends up distributing Frontiers Fortnightly.

+**Privacy note:** Whoever distributes the email needs to remember to put all recipients in the BCC field (if using a desktop client) or to send the email with only individual recipients in to To: field (i.e. so that it always looks like you're the only recipient).
+It's easy to forget to do this, and very annoying when your email gets leaked (and possibly spammed) because someone pasted a bunch of addresses into the To: field in Outlook when doing a bulk mailing.

 To run the script, you will first need to install its dependencies, listed in `requirements.txt`.
 The easiest way to do this is using [pip and virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
 For